pbpranavk/practice_nn/README.md

-Repo for learning and cracking tf certification
+Repo for practicing neural nets